keptn/lifecycle-toolkit/examples/argo/README.md

 * Then you can port-forward the ArgoUI using: `make argo-port-forward`
   * Alternatively, you can access Argo using the CLI, configure it using `make argo-configure-cli`
 * Deploy the PodTatoHead Demo Application: `make argo-install-podtatohead`
+  * This will need a slack-secret as described [here](../podtatohead-deployment/README.md#Create-Secret-for-Slack-here)
 * Watch the progress on your ArgoUI: `http://localhost:8080`

 ## Prerequisites: